t-monaghan/altar/README.md

 ## Summary

-Altar is a library for golang that allows developers to create custom Applications for the [Awtrix](https://blueforcer.github.io/awtrix3/#/) platform.
-Its aim is to provide a simple and intuitive manner to stand up a broker with a collection of applications to control the display of Awtrix supported devices.
+Altar is a library for golang that allows developers to create custom Applications for [Awtrix](https://blueforcer.github.io/awtrix3/#/) devices.
+Its aim is to provide a simple and intuitive manner to stand up a broker with a collection of applications to display on Awtrix supported devices.

 ### See it in action